Unveiling The Spiritual Crisis in Schools, Civilian Life and The Military

-The National School Chaplains Association implements the mission of helping others find their spiritual footing; inspired and mentored by Tom Solhjem, Maj.
+The National School Chaplains Association helps students and teachers find their spiritual footing.
+Insight is shared by Tom Solhjem, Maj.
 Gen. (Ret.) former Chief of Chaplains U.S. Army.

-Critical alert: An unprecedented number of people have lost the meaning of life.
-Some have lost the value of life and become violent and destructive.
-Sadly, too many are taking their own life.
+An unprecedented number of people have lost the meaning of life.
+Some have lost the value of life; and have become disrespectful, violent and destructive.
+Tragically, too many are taking their own lives.
 It’s a failure to find peace.

 “…like the nation, the Army wasn’t simply facing a mental health crisis —it was facing an historically unparalleled spiritual crisis.
 What is often misdiagnosed as a mental health crisis is in fact: “a deep crisis of the spirit and soul.”
 (Tom Solhjem), Major General USA Ret. / Chair, LUKE Advisory Board in his recent blog Mission, Meaning and the Moral Imperative of Flourishing

 Depression, domestic violence and suicide are the top examples of the war that rages across all socioeconomic spectrums.
 Who better to bring the previously missing spiritual support, than the battle-trained clergy who have either experienced or witnessed what its like and lived to tell the story.
-People on the edge, more easily trust and confide in those whom they sense have a real understanding of their pain and know the missing piece to the puzzle.
+People who are living on the edge find it easier to trust and confide in those whom they sense have a real understanding of their pain and know the missing piece to the puzzle.

 The battlefield of the mind and soul cannot be wholly conquered without faith-based support.
 Confusion has clouded love.
-Chaplains understand the level of battle-readiness required to help all people discover a strong spiritual footing in order to survive, thrive and flourish in any atmosphere.
+Chaplains understand the level of battle-readiness required to help others survive, thrive and flourish in any atmosphere.

 In Points of Light: Continental Army Chaplains and Civil Relations (Brinsfield, 2024) Expressed that “Practical reasons for assigning chaplains to regiments and later, to brigades included the roles eighteenth-century clergy played in educational, social and moral leadership in civilian and military organizations.”

-Civilian and Military Chaplains cannot assume that the flock already possesses the spiritual fortitude and endurance to replace fear with courage.
+Not everyone already possesses the spiritual fortitude and endurance to replace fear with courage.
+A failure to thrive is evidence that more help is necessary.
 A firm spiritual foundation is the rocket fuel to combat fear.
 Fear is a demon that clouds the ability to survive.

-School Chaplains are trained in threat assessment and crisis prevention.
-Already on campus, they are available to immediately respond to crises such as Active Shooter and can Stop-The-Bleed and bring peace to chaos.
-Chaplains assist the first responders and police on arrival, then remain on campus daily, picking up the pieces after the crisis.
+School Chaplains are trained in threat assessment, crisis management and prevention.
+Already on campus, they can immediately respond to a crisis such as an active shooter.
+They can stop-the-bleed and bring peace to chaos.
+They assist the first responders and police on arrival and remain on campus daily, picking up the pieces.

-1) Dr. Lisa Miller, Professor of Psychology and Education, Director of the Clinical Psychology Program at Teachers College, Columbia University has published more than two hundred peer-reviewed articles in leading journals and is the bestselling author of the “Spiritual Child” and “The Awakened Brain.”
-She discovered:
+1) Dr. Lisa Miller, Professor of Psychology and Education, Director of the Clinical Psychology Program at Teachers College, Columbia University has published more than two hundred peer-reviewed articles in leading journals.
+She is also the bestselling author of the “Spiritual Child” and “The Awakened Brain.”
+Dr. Miller discovered:

 • Young adults with a strong sense of spirituality are 80% less likely to become addicted to drugs and alcohol